w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 ### Trace-id

 Is the ID of the whole trace forest.
 It is represented as a 16-bytes array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes `0` is considered invalid.

+`Trace-id` is used to uniquely identify distributed trace.
+So implementation should generate globally unique values.
+Many algorithms of unique identification generation are based on some constant part - time or host based and a random values.
+There are systems that make random sampling decisions based on the value of `trace-id`.
+So to increase interoperability it is recommended to keep random part on the right side of `trace-id` value.

+When system operates with shorter `trace-id` - it is recommended to fill-in extra bytes with random value rather than zeroes.
+Let's say system works with 8-byte `trace-id` like `3ce929d0e0e4736`.
+Instead of setting `trace-id` value to `0000000000000003ce929d0e0e4736` it is recommended to generate value like `4bf92f3577b34da6a3ce929d0e0e4736` where `4bf92f3577b34da6a` is a random value or a function of time & host value.
+Note, even though system may operate with shorter `trace-id` for distributed traces reporting - full `trace-id` should be propagated to conform to specification.

 Implementation MAY decide to completely ignore the traceparent when the trace-id is invalid.